Introduction

 Outline Key Requirements for FEIE Eligibility

-- You’ve got to have earned income from abroad.
+- You’ve got to have .

 - Your tax residence needs to be in another country.